sluukkonen/metrica/README.md

 ## Available Metrics

-Metrica metric objects are raw Java objects from the Dropwizard Metrics library, so if you are already familiar with it, you can use the same methods to use Metrica.
+Metrica metric objects are raw Java objects from the Dropwizard Metrics library, so if you are already familiar with it, using metrica should be easy.

+See [Dropwizard Metrics's Javadoc](https://dropwizard.github.io/metrics/3.1.0/) for a full list of methods in each metric.

 ### Meters

-A meter measures the rate of events over time (e.g., “requests per second”).
-In addition to the mean rate, meters also track 1-, 5-, and 15-minute moving averages.
+A meter measures the rate of events over time (e.g., “requests per second”) as well as 1-, 5-, and 15-minute moving averages.

 ```ruby